p-lr/MapCompose/Readme.md

 ### Callouts

 Callouts are typically message popups which are, like markers, attached to a specific position.
 However, they automatically dismiss on touch down.
-This is default behavior can be changed.
+This default behavior can be changed.
 To add a callout, use [addCallout](https://github.com/p-lr/MapCompose/blob/2fbf0967290ffe01d63a6c65a3022568ef48b9dd/mapcompose/src/main/java/ovh/plrapps/mapcompose/api/MarkerApi.kt#L220).

 <p align="center">